mattdabit/landmarks/README.md

 GPU: NVIDIA GeForce RTX 4070 Ti SUPER
 ```

-I didn't think I was lacking in power but it became clear my system could not handle the entire dataset.
+I didn't think I was lacking in power, but it became clear my system could not handle the entire dataset.
 So I reduced the training set by only selecting landmarks with 50 samples or more.
 This led to 675,029 unique images.